Executive Committee Members 2022/2023

 Chantelle believes all people deserve respect and dignity and knows CLASSIC’s clients have far more to teach the students and staff than the other way around.
 Chantelle thinks we often take ourselves too seriously and believes that philosophy has helped her survive as ED of a non-profit.

-Tess Sheldon is an Assistant Professor and the Externship Director at the Faculty of Law at the University of Windsor.
+Tess Sheldon is an Assistant Professor at the Faculty of Law at the University of Windsor.
 She writes, presents and teaches extensively on a variety of access to justice, disability, mental health and human rights topics.
 She has practiced exclusively with Ontario’s legal clinic system, including at ARCH Disability Law Centre and Justice for Children and Youth.
 She was Visiting Professor and Interim Academic Director of the Disability Law Intensive at Osgoode Hall Law School at York University (2018-2019).
 She was the recipient of an Osgoode Hall Law School Teaching Award in 2018.